r-spatial/sf/README.md

 #### Ubuntu

-Dependencies for recent versions of Ubuntu (18.04 and later) are available in the official repositories; you install them with:
+Dependencies for recent versions of Ubuntu (18.04 and later) are available in the official repositories; you can install them with:

 ```sh
 apt-get -y update && apt-get install -y  \
   libudunits2-dev libgdal-dev libgeos-dev libproj-dev
 ```

-To get more up-to-date versions of dependencies such as GDAL, we recommend using adding [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) PPA to the package repositories and installing them as follows:
+However, to get more up-to-date versions of dependencies such as GDAL, we recommend adding the [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) PPA to the package repositories and installing them as follows:

 ```sh
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable